-For most of the students taking part in Girls Who Grow, a new education programme just launched across the wider Wellington region, the primary sector is a "completely new world".
+For most of the students taking part in Girls who Grow, a new education programme just launched across the wider Wellington region, the primary sector is a "completely new world".

-Catherine van der Muelen, who co-founded the programme with Aimee Blake, told Country Life the programme aims to "spark the imagination" of a much wider group of high school-aged girls including those who don't come from rural backgrounds.
+Catherine van der Meulen, who co-founded the programme with Aimee Blake, told Country Life the programme aims to "spark the imagination" of a much wider group of high school-aged girls including those who don't come from rural backgrounds.

 It started as a pilot programme in Otago last year, when 150 local students were challenged to develop drought solutions for issues they had encountered during farm visits.
 This included students designing a new water filtration system for dairy farms, a tree lucerne project and vitamin and mineral capsule project.